 - If a person becomes unwell again with an illness that seems like Glandular Fever, check with your doctor, because it probably is caused by something else.

-- There is no specific treatment other than rest.
+- It is very important to 'listen to your body', and rest when needed.
+There is no specific treatment other than rest.

 - Drink lots of fluids.
 Do not worry if the child or young person does not want to eat much.
 Appetite will return (usually after the sore throat settles).

 - Paracetamol or ibuprofen can be given for fever or sore throat.
-Do not give aspirin while the child or young teenager is unwell with glandular fever.
+Do not give aspirin to children or teenagers.

 - Bed rest is not usually needed except if the person feels really unwell, however normal activities may need to be cut back for several weeks (especially sport, exercise and late nights).